brainglobe/brainglobe.github.io/docs/source/tutorials/segmenting-1d-tracks.md

   * `Fit degree` - What order spline fit to use (the default is 3, cubic)
   * `Spline smoothing` - How closely or not to fit the points (lower numbers fit more closely, for a less smooth interpolation)
   * `Spline points` - This doesn't affect the interpolation, but determines how many points are sampled from the interpolation (used for the summary)
-  * `Add surface points` - If the brain surface is damaged, you may not be able to trace perfectly from the surface.
-Selecting this option will add an additional point at the closest part of the brain surface to the first point, so that the track starts there.
+  * `Add surface points` - Selecting this option will add an additional point at the closest part of the brain surface to the first point, so that the track starts there.

 ![Segmenting a 1D track](./images/brainglobe-segmentation/brainglobe-segmentation-fitted-points.png)